 Tom joined our team in 2008.
 Previously, he was a mentor at team 1315.
 Mr. Tom was an electrician, programmer, and instructor for Chrysler until 2008.
 Since 2010 he has been working for Terminal Railroad Association.
 He helps to pass on skills to students in the technical areas of robot production.
 He says, “It is fun to see the students get excited when it all comes together.”

 James joined our team in 2012 season.
-He works as an engineering technician at Innoventor Engineering.
-James graduated from Cornell College, but is currently attending University of Missouri St. Louis/Washington University Joint engineering program.
+James graduated from Cornell College in 1996 with a degree in studio art.
+James now works at Smart Wires as a Senior Test Specialist, 00which is based out of the San Francisco Bay Area.
 He says, “It is great to mentor a great group of students and build crazy, new, and different projects each year.”

-Aaron Hall is a Senior at the Missouri University of Science and Technology.
-He is Majoring in Electrical and computer Engineering.
+Aaron Hall went to college at the Missouri University of Science and Technology.
+He majored in Electrical and Computer Engineering.
 Aaron joined our team as a student in 2006, graduated in 2009, and started mentoring in 2010.
 He helps mainly with electronics and programming, but he also helps with machining and assembly.

 Lauren was home-schooled for her high school years.
 She attended the University of Evansville and received her graduate at SLU in 2016.
 Lauren majored in molecular biology and biochemistry.
 Today, Lauren is a cell line engineer at Mellipore Sigma.
 Lauren has been a mentor for two years and helps out with brainstorming and prototyping.

 Josh Walker is a new mentor on the team this year.
 He was home-schooled for high school and now goes to UMSL.
 He is currently majoring in Mechanical and Electrical Engineering and is minoring in mathematics.
 Josh joined the team in 2014, his freshman year in high school.
 He was on the team for four years.
 As a mentor, Josh wants to teach students and “Keep em from killing themselves.”